-The Senedd Research blog at the Welsh Parliament is hosted by Umbraco which is part of our Senedd website infrastructure.
-Your information will be stored securely on our ICT systems which includes third party cloud services provided by Microsoft.
-Any transfer of data by Microsoft outside of the EEA is covered by contractual clauses under which Microsoft ensure that personal data is treated in line with European legislation.
+The Senedd Research articles at the Welsh Parliament is hosted by a third party ‘Umbraco’ which is part of our Senedd website infrastructure.
+Your information will also be stored securely on our ICT systems which includes third party cloud services provided by Microsoft.
+Any transfer of data by Microsoft outside of the EEA is covered by contractual clauses under which Microsoft ensure that personal data is treated in line with domestic legislation.
 To find out more about how Microsoft will use your information, you can read their privacy statement here.

 How long your information will be retained:

 Once subscribed your information will be retained until you choose to unsubscribe.
 Subscribers can update their preferences or unsubscribe from this mailing list at any time by clicking on the links located at the end of the email.

 Details about how long MailChimp will retain data is available on their website: https://mailchimp.com/legal/privacy/.